Azure Data Studio

 This open source tool from Microsoft works on Linux, Mac, and Windows and builds off a very familiar foundation for anyone accustomed to using Visual Studio Code.

-While its previous form had some rough edges, the 1.0 release of Azure Data Studio is much more polished and out of the box delivers amazing functionality and performance when compared to SQL Server Management Studio.
+While its previous form had some rough edges, the 1.0 release of Azure Data Studio and later iterations are much more polished and deliver amazing functionality and performance when compared to SQL Server Management Studio.

 Azure Data Studio 1.0

 Right after connecting to a SQL instance a dashboard provides instance information, action buttons, a list of searchable databases, backup statuses, and database sizes in chart form.
 These are just a few default examples of what incredibly useful and powerful data can be shown as soon as you connect to a server.

 Azure Data Studio is definitely targeted towards data-minded individuals.
 With integrated source control support, a host of free extensions, a file explorer, support for Notebooks, query results to graph capabilities it offers an ease of working with SQL and data that other database platforms have not come close to providing.
 And for anyone accustomed to using SQL Server Management Studio, the inclusion of both a fully supported dark theme and a blazing fast, reliable Intellisense are things that only dreams were made of until now.